 By illustrating your writing skills on a personal blog and showing them off to others, you will gain credibility as well as have the chance to practice being a journalist before starting your degree.
 Focus on well-crafted, insightful travel journalism with a niche angle, such as off-the-beaten-path travel or tales of a solo female voyager – this will make you stand out from the crowd.

 I kept a travel blog of my time in Argentina and other parts of South America, whereby I wrote short stories based on my most interesting travel experiences, with a few photos and videos added in.
 Popular options for blogging are WordPress and Blogspot, both which are great for beginners, as they’re easy to navigate and it takes no time to get to grips with the basics.
-For more tips on writing on the road, have a read of this article.

 Volunteering abroad is the perfect way to combine travel with worthwhile projects, such as marine conservation.
 By volunteering in another country, you get to spend more than just a couple of weeks there and fully immerse yourself in the culture, whilst getting to know the locals and exploring your surroundings.